Your Child's Checkup: 8 Years

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
 Schedule 3 meals and 1–2 healthy snacks a day.
-Serve your child a well-balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or equivalent low-fat dairy products or fortified milk alternative).
-Limit high-sugar and high-fat foods and drinks, and offer no more than 8 ounces (240 ml) of 100% juice per day.
+Serve your child a balanced diet that includes lean protein, whole grains, fruits and vegetables, and low-fat dairy.
+Kids this age should get 2½ cups (600 ml) of low-fat milk daily (or other low-fat dairy products or fortified soy milk).
+Limit foods and drinks that are high in sugar, salt, and fat.
+Don't give more than 4–6 ounces (120–180 ml) of 100% juice per day.

 Bathroom habits.Bedwetting is more common in boys and deep sleepers, and in most cases it ends on its own.
 But talk to your doctor if it continues to be a problem.